Alchemy Branding Studio

 JPG is one of the most widely used formats online, typically for photos, graphics and large web images like banner ads.

-So don’t send them to your designer or printing company.
-They won’t be able to scale them without losing quality and you’ll end up with a blurry logo on a humongous banner at your next exhibition or conference.
+But JPGs are definitely not suitable for high-quality print jobs, such as business stationery, brochures, roller banners or exhibition graphics.
+So don't send them to your designer or printing company.
+They won't be able to scale them without losing quality, and you'll end up with a blurry logo on a humongous banner at your next exhibition or conference.

-Imagine the horror!
+Imagine the horror.

-Let’s go visit that one next.
+JPGs also don't support transparency, unlike the legendary PNG format.
+Let's go visit that one next.

-What is a png file?
+What is a PNG file?

-Have you seen those awful designs where this glorious logo on a white background has been plonked on a coloured background?
+Have you seen those awful designs where a glorious logo on a white background has been plonked on a coloured background?
+It doesn't look that great, does it?

-It’s probably because a jpg file (which doesn’t have a transparent background) has been sent to whoever designed this ‘masterpiece’ and they’ve had no choice but to use it like this.
+It's probably because a JPG file (which doesn't have a transparent background) has been sent to whoever designed this "masterpiece" and they've had no choice but to use it like this.

 If only there was a better option.
 Yep, you guessed it.

-The png file comes to the rescue.
-They can be used for almost any digital purpose (note, we said digital, definitely not print) and can be exported from the .ai file with transparency.
+The PNG file comes to the rescue.
+They can be used for almost any digital purpose (note: we said digital, definitely not print) and can be exported from the AI file with transparency.

-If you’ve chosen your creative partner well, they will have supplied you with versions of the logo that can be used on any colour background.
-Here’s an example.
+If you've chosen your creative partner well, they will have supplied you with versions of the logo that can be used on any colour background.

-Note, if you’ve been supplied a white version of your logo as a transparent png, you probably won’t be able to actually see it when you open it.
+Note: if you've been supplied a white version of your logo as a transparent PNG, you probably won't be able to actually see it when you open it.
+Don't worry, it's definitely there.
+Plonk it on to a colour background and you'll see what we mean.

 What is an SVG file?